When Does The Inequality Sign Flip

 • Use test values: When in doubt, plug in a test value to check if your inequality is still true after the operation.

 • Rewrite if necessary: If you are uncomfortable with negative coefficients, rewrite the inequality to avoid them.
-For example, instead of -x > 5, write x < -5.
+Here's one way to look at it: instead of -x > 5, write x < -5.

 • Practice regularly: The more you practice, the more natural the rule will become.